BGAcademy23/genomescope/README.md

 genomescope2.0/genomescope.R -i genomescope/hitograms/Begonia_luxurians_k21.hist -o Bluxurians_k21_GS_out -k 21
 ```

+In this case we have a much more heterozygous genome, and it looks diploid.
+Looks like the model adjusts just fine.

 #### Try it on your own

-There are 5 more histogrmas here.
-Try to fit models right.
+There are a few more histogrmas here.
+Try to fit the models right.
+Play with `-p` if necessary

 <details>
 <summary><b> Unfold here to see all the histograms</b></summary>

+*Bombina sp.* (frog)
+####
+####
 </details>

 ### Modifying GenomeScope parameters for a better model fit